riok/mapperly/docs/docs/contributing/docs.md

 To build the generated parts of the documentation
-(eg. the API documentation (located in `docs/99-api`), the table of analyzer rules, the samples, ...) ensure the dotnet solution is built or run `dontet build` in the solutions root directory.
+(eg. the API documentation (located in `docs/99-api`), the table of analyzer rules, the samples, ...) ensure the dotnet solution is built or run `dotnet build` in the solutions root directory.
 Then run the prebuild script:

 ```bash